-M.Div. and MA.C.E. students currently enrolled at Union Presbyterian Seminary and in the first year of their degree program may apply to transfer to the dual degree program.
-The student must submit:
+M.Div. and M.A.C.E. students currently enrolled at Union Presbyterian Seminary who have completed no more than 27 credit hours (M.Div.) or 18 credit hours (M.A.C.E.) of their degree program may apply to transfer to the dual degrees program.
+Students must submit:

-- 1. a new paper application, complete except for application essays and the application fee - 2. three references, including at least one from a Union faculty member - 3. an essay (limit of 1000 words) that answers the question, "How does this new direction reflect your calling?" - 4. a transcript reflecting completed work at Union and copies of transcripts from previous institutions, all of which can be retrieved by the student from the registrar's office - 5. if transferring from the MA.C.E. to the M.Div./M.A.C.E., a Letter of Acknowledgement from the applicant's denominational governing body
+- 1) A new paper application, complete except for application essays and the application fee; - 2) Additional letters of reference as requested by the Admissions Committee; - 3) An essay (limit of 1000 words) that answers the question, "How does this new direction reflect your sense of your calling?"; and - 4) A transcript reflecting completed work at UPSem and copies of transcripts from previous institutions, all of which may be retrieved by the student from the registrar's office.